rwasson/pytest_harness/README.md

     Use None to disable automatic pruning.

-    When supplied, the value must be an integer of at least 1.
+    When supplied, the value must be a positive integer.

     Default: